wpted/LexicalCalculator/README.md

     >> Insert your prompt:
 ```

-There is two type of prompt:
+There are two types of prompt:

 1. **Calculator prompts**
 2. **Quit prompts**